RickStrahl/Westwind.HtmlPackager/README.md

 All source code is copyright West Wind Technologies, regardless of changes made to them.
 Any source code modifications must leave the original copyright code headers intact.

-> If you're feeling generous and you find this tool useful consider making a small donation:
+> It's free as in free beer, but if this saved you some time and you're overflowing with gratitude you can buy me a beer:
 >
 > [Make a Donation with PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DJJHMXWYPT3E2)